An in-depth guide to co-founder dating and how to find success by partnering with the right people.

 For example, here's a breakdown of my personal hard constraints:

-I personally only want to partner with co-founders who have a strong intrinsic motivation to work on the same problem, space, and/or target audience.
+I personally only want to partner with co-founders who have a strong intrinsic motivation to work on the same problem, space, and target audience.

-This is because the best co-founders tend to be convergent; e.g., they're independently working on similar problems and end up joining forces along the way.
+This is because many of the best co-founders tend to be convergent; e.g., they're independently working on similar problems and end up joining forces along the way.